-PhD student & Research and teaching assistant
+PhD student & Affiliate researcher

 Hélène Bruderer holds a Bachelor's degree in law (2012, Lausanne with a stay in Zurich), a Master's degree in law (2014, Fribourg), a Certificate of specialization in legal matters (2015, Geneva) and the bar exam (2017, Republic and Canton of Geneva).
 She completed her legal internship in the public law department of the law firm Lenz & Staehelin.